imanif/imanif.github.io/_portfolio/portfolio-1.md

 ---

 As the Communications Assistant in the Cornell Ann S. Bowers College of Computing and Information Science Office of Diversity, Equity, and Inclusion.
-I was responsible for the following media:
+Imani was responsible for the following media:

 - [Celebrating Exectptional Leaders at DEIB Awards](https://cis.cornell.edu/celebrating-exceptional-leaders-deib-awards-and-cis-formal)
 - [Celebrating Gender Diversity in Tech with Capital